bbc/dvbcss-protocols/tutorials/architecture.md

 some kind of 'socket' object) and the Protocol Handler.
 They notify the handler of received messages and they listen for the 'send' events.

-* `SyncProtocols.SocketAdapators.UdpAdaptor` - for node.js UDP [dgram](https://nodejs.org/api/dgram.html) object
+* `Protocols.SocketAdapators.UdpAdaptor` - for node.js UDP [dgram](https://nodejs.org/api/dgram.html) object
-* `SyncProtocols.SocketAdaptors.WebSocketAdaptor` - for any [W3C WebSocket API](https://www.w3.org/TR/websockets/) compliant object
+* `Protocols.SocketAdaptors.WebSocketAdaptor` - for any [W3C WebSocket API](https://www.w3.org/TR/websockets/) compliant object